clarkfitzg/phd_research/admin/va/notes.md

 Data Science Initiative Affiliate

 - Created and presented advanced technical workshops to audiences of up to 100 on Python, R, and SQL
+- Communicated and documented technical topics through 34 posts on a technical blog, http://clarkfitzg.github.io/

 Skills: Python notebooks, R markdown, Latex, MS-word